JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 Before we get to the actual software rasterizer, there's a bunch of prep work we need to do first.
 Namely, redoing our entire hardware rasterizer setup.

 In Bevy 0.14, we were writing out a buffer of triangles from the culling pass, and issuing a single indirect draw to rasterize every triangle in the buffer.
-We're going to throw this out, and go with a completely new scheme.
+We're going to throw all that out, and go with a completely new scheme.

 First, we need a buffer for to store a bunch of cluster IDs (the ones we want to rasterize).
 We'll have users give a fixed size for this buffer on startup, based on the maximum number of clusters they expect to have visible in a frame in any given scene (not the amount pre-culling and LOD selection).